Princess Margaret, Countess of Snowdon: Separation and divorce

-Both parties in the marriage regularly engaged in extra-marital relationships.
-Antony had a series of affairs, including with long-term mistress, Ann Hills, and Lady Jacqueline Rufus-Isaacs, daughter of the 3rd Marquess of Reading.
-Anne De Courcy’s 2008 biography summarises the situation with a quote from a close friend: "If it moves, he'll have it."
+Both parties in the marriage regularly engaged in extramarital relationships.
+Lord Snowdon had a series of affairs, including with long-term mistress, Ann Hills, and Lady Jacqueline Rufus-Isaacs, daughter of the 3rd Marquess of Reading.
+Anne De Courcy's 2008 biography summarises the situation with a quote from a close friend: "If it moves, he'll have it."

 Reportedly, Margaret had her first extramarital affair in 1966, with her daughter's godfather Anthony Barton, a Bordeaux wine producer.
-A year later she had a one-month liaison with Robin Douglas-Home, a nephew of former British Prime Minister Alec Douglas-Home.
+A year later she had a one-month liaison with Robin Douglas-Home, a nephew of former British prime minister Alec Douglas-Home.
 Margaret claimed that her relationship with Douglas-Home was platonic, but her letters to him (which were later sold) were intimate.
 Douglas-Home, who suffered from depression, died by suicide 18 months after the split with Margaret.
 Claims that she was romantically involved with musician Mick Jagger, actor Peter Sellers, and Australian cricketer Keith Miller are unproven.
 According to biographer Charlotte Breese, entertainer Leslie Hutchinson had a "brief liaison" with Margaret in 1955.
-A 2009 biography of actor David Niven included assertions, based on information from Niven's widow and a good friend of Niven's, that he had had an affair with the princess, who was 20 years his junior.
-In 1975, the Princess was listed among women with whom actor Warren Beatty had had romantic relationships.
+A 2009 biography of actor David Niven included assertions, based on information from Niven's widow and a good friend of Niven's, that he had had an affair with Margaret, who was 20 years his junior.
+In 1975, Margaret was listed among women with whom actor Warren Beatty had had romantic relationships.
 John Bindon, an actor from Fulham, who had spent time in prison, sold his story to the Daily Mirror, boasting of a close relationship with Margaret.

-Beyond extra-marital relationships, the marriage was accompanied by drugs, alcohol, and bizarre behaviour by both parties, such as his leaving lists of "things I hate about you" for the princess to find between the pages of books she read.
+Beyond extramarital relationships, the marriage was accompanied by drugs, alcohol, and bizarre behaviour by both parties, such as Snowdon's leaving lists of "things I hate about you" for Margaret to find between the pages of books she read.
 According to biographer Sarah Bradford, one note read: "You look like a Jewish manicurist and I hate you".